-Louise is responsible for leading, researching and developing the organisation's projects and scope, and for all areas of decision-making and management of the organisation.
-Her work is partly paid and mostly voluntary at this stage of the organisation's development.
+Louise is responsible for leading, researching and developing the organisation's projects and scope, and for all areas of decision-making and running of the organisation.
+Her work is partly paid and partly voluntary at this stage of the organisation's development.

 Louise read Music at the University of Exeter in the late 1980s, where she had the extraordinary privilege of studying ‘Cello under Naomi Butterworth and Recorder under Piers Adams.
 Her degree included a focus on Music Therapy.
 Following a PGCE in Primary teaching (also at the University of Exeter) she taught at Exeter Cathedral School and was houseparent to the cathedral choristers with particular responsibility for nurturing the welfare and supporting the musical education of the probationer choristers (boarders), moving to a fulltime teaching post at Salisbury Cathedral School in 1994, where she also worked as the Assistant Housemistress in the girls' boarding house, again with responsibilities for the pastoral welfare of choristers when the cathedral Girls' Choir was in its infancy.